-THE women of the Faculty met immediately on the declaration of war by Congress to decide upon the measures for giving service to be recommended to the women students.
-On April 16, 1917, the women students gathered in Mandel Hall to hear the proposals by which they might share in the defense and preservation of the nation.
-It was a momentous occasion, one of the most important meetings ever held in the University, as well as the most thrilling and solemn.
-No factitious appeal was made, no time was given to sentimentalism or weak emotion, no flags were shown, no cheers measured the depth of response; but everyone present felt the thrill of patriotism and the genuine significance of the occasion.
-As the years passed and the conviction grew of the worse than futility of war-not only of the World War, but of every war-there could but be regret for the waste of such noble emotions as were shown on this particular occasion.
-We did, however, the best we could; and as I look back, I think we did not make as many mistakes in judgment or so-called "patriotism" as was the case in some other communities.
+The women of the Faculty met immediately on the declaration of war by Congress to decide upon the measures for giving service to be recommended to the women students.
+On April 16, 1917, the women students gathered in Mandel Hall to hear the proposals by which they might share in the defense and preservation of the Nation.
+It was a momentous occasion, one of the most important meetings ever held in the University, as well as the most thrilling and solemn. factitious appeal was made, no time was given to sentimentalism or weak emotion, no flags were shown, no cheers measured the depth of response, but everyone present felt the thrill of patriotism and the gumune want flag.
+As the years passed and the conviction grew of the worse than futility of war, not only the Great War, but every war, there could but be regret for the waste of such noble emotions as were shown on this particular occasion.
+We did, however, the best we could and as I look back I think we did not make as many mistakes in judgment or so-called "patriotism" as was the case in some other communities.

 It was my responsibility to conduct the meeting.
-I said that the Faculty women realized that the students wished to give loyal service but were at a loss to know how best to do it.
+I said that the faculty women realized that the students wished to give loyal service but were at a loss to know how best to do it.
 They knew they were not fitted to be war nurses.
 Many were not interested in making surgical dressings or comfort kits.
 They had all seen how wasteful and useless much of the knitting had been.
-I told them how, under the leadership of Mrs. Judson, the President's wife, the women of the Faculty, the wives of members of the Faculty, and neighbors had been organized as the University of Chicago Women's War Relief.
+I told them how, under the leadership of Mrs. Judson, the president's wife, the women of the faculty, the wives of members of the faculty, and neighbors, had been organized as the University of Chicago Women's War Relief.
 It seemed essential for the students to avoid the mistakes which had been made by women in other countries.
 One of these was duplication and consequent waste of effort.
 It seemed best to leave them free to make use of any agencies already organized, but we had prepared a special program based on the following principles: